christianparobek/wanderingBugs/README.md

 ####Projects in this directory:

 - **compareRefKmers** - If we can find species-specific kmers, we could whole-genome-amplify our pathogen of choice out of contaminating DNA (e.g. human, mosquito).
-Uses Andrew's [`fa2bwt.py`](https://github.com/andrewparkermorgan/snoop).
+- **dupFinder** - Compare isolates of the same species to look for duplication differences.